akramjon10000/FalImageBot/replit.md

 # Overview

-This is a Telegram Image Generation Bot that integrates with Fal.ai's Stable Diffusion API to generate images from text prompts.
-The bot receives text commands from Telegram users, processes them through Fal.ai's AI image generation service, and returns the generated images back to the users.
-The application is built as a Python-based asynchronous bot using the python-telegram-bot library.
+This is a Telegram Image Generation Bot that integrates with Google's Gemini AI to generate images from text prompts.
+The bot receives text commands from Telegram users, processes them through Google's Generative AI service, and returns the generated images back to the users.
+The application is built as a Python-based asynchronous bot using the python-telegram-bot library with webhook support for web service deployment.

 # User Preferences